Why Most Leadership Programs Don’t Change Behavior

 It happens in repetition.

-It happens when a leader notices an old pattern and chooses, sometimes awkwardly and imperfectly, to do something different.
+It happens when someone notices an old pattern and chooses, sometimes awkwardly and imperfectly, to do something different.

 And then does it again.